Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Few Different Knapsacks

 It is not very difficult to extend the approach from \Cref{sec:singleKS} to the case of multiple but few knapsacks.
-While theoretically applicable for any number of knapsacks, the runtime is reasonable when~$m=(\frac 1\eps\log n )^{\OO_\eps(1)}$.
-The main difference to \cref{sec:singleKS} comes from the fact that to reserve space for low-value items, a single placeholder is no longer sufficient.
+While theoretically applicable for any number of knapsacks, the running time is reasonable when~$m=(\frac 1\eps\log n )^{\OO_\eps(1)}$.
+The main difference to \cref{sec:singleKS} comes from the fact that in order to reserve space for low-value items, a single placeholder is no longer sufficient.
 Instead, we utilize several smaller placeholders.
-And since guessing the size of low-value items for every knapsack would lead to a runtime exponential in~$m$, we instead employ a sufficiently large number of placeholder items, namely~$\frac{m}{\eps}$ many.
+Since guessing the size of low-value items for every knapsack would lead to a running time exponential in~$m$, we instead employ a sufficiently large number of placeholder items, namely~$\frac{m}{\eps}$ many.

 This leads to additional changes as there are more fractionally cut items, i.e., one per placeholder.
 To be able to charge them as before in \cref{lem:single:lastval}, we now consider the~$\frac{m}{\eps^2}$ most profitable items in~\opt.
 This in turn leads to a larger candidate set of size~$\smash{\frac{m}{\eps^2}}$.
 Furthermore, since we consider multiple knapsacks, we need to utilize an EPTAS instead of an FPTAS.
 Besides these changes, the algorithm remains unchanged.